decred/dcrdex/docs/wiki/Creating-a-DCRDEX-Server-Account.md

 A fidelity bond are funds that are temporarily locked in an on-chain contract, which is only redeemable by the user who posted the bond after a certain time.
-Fidelity Bonds act as an incentive good behaviour on the DCRDEX servers and are required for creating an account on every server.
+Fidelity Bonds act as an incentive for good behaviour on the DCRDEX servers and are required for creating an account on every server.

 ### Pre-paid Bonds